Victoryismine52/mining-syndicate-platform/README.md

 ### Environment variables

 Environment configuration is managed through Replit's Secrets manager.
 For local development, copy `.env.example` to `.env` and provide values.
+The server reads settings through `server/config.ts`, which validates required variables at startup and throws descriptive errors when they're missing.
 Keep this sample file in sync whenever new variables are introduced.
 Database URLs must use the standard Postgres URI format (e.g., `postgres://user:pass@localhost:5432/db`).

 | Variable | Purpose |
 |----------|---------|